My Love (Paul McCartney and Wings song): Recording

 McCartney invited Richard Hewson, with whom he had worked before while with the Beatles, to arrange the orchestral accompaniment for "My Love".
 The song was recorded live at Abbey Road Studios in London with a 50-piece orchestra accompanying the band.
 The session took place in January 1973, late in the recording for Wings' second album, Red Rose Speedway.
 McCartney played Fender Rhodes electric piano on the track, while Denny Laine substituted for McCartney on bass guitar.
 The idea to tape the basic track and the orchestral arrangement simultaneously went against music industry convention, since the session musicians were paid by the hour.
 Hewson recalled that he recruited "the best jazz musicians I knew ...
 They had this particular warm sound" and that the reason for the live recording was because McCartney wanted to capture "a certain feeling".
 In music journalist Tom Breihan's description, although the song appears to lack a formal structure, "It chugs and twinkles with the slow confidence of an old torch song, while the orchestra ... swells and contracts."

 According to Hewson, around 20 takes were performed over three hours, leaving the musicians tired and having to assure McCartney that their playing could not be improved on.
 The song contains a guitar solo by Northern Irish guitarist Henry McCullough, who took the opportunity to express himself in his playing and depart from what he saw as McCartney's regimented approach to recording.
 McCullough later said, "it had got to the point where I achingly wanted to be the guitar player in the band", rather than a sideman playing lines dictated by McCartney.
 McCartney recalled in a 2010 interview:

 I'd sort of written the solo, as I often did write our solos.
 And he walked up to me right before the take and said, "Hey, would it be alright if I try something else?"
 And I said, "Er ... yeah."
 It was like, "Do I believe in this guy?"
 And he played the solo on "My Love", which came right out of the blue.
 And I just thought, Fucking great.
 And so there were plenty of moments like that where somebody's skill or feeling would overtake my wishes.

 According to McCullough, it was the first time that anyone in Wings had challenged McCartney, and it was an approach that others in the band encouraged, in an effort to make Wings a genuine band and improve McCartney's image.
-He described the end result on "My Love" as "a stroke of luck, a gift from God really, and you get that in music".
+He described the result on "My Love" as "a stroke of luck, a gift from God really, and you get that in music".